ChrisCummins/pip-db/Documentation/Log.md

  * Copy and pasting text into the FASTA sequence field does not cause it to immediately auto-grow.
- * User was mislead by the number of results indicator, expecting more results than were actually returned.
+ * The participant was mislead by the number of results indicator, expecting more results than were actually returned.

 Things to change as a result of usability test: